persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-03-07-gatsby-with-cms.md

   - React
   - CMS
   - Webpack
+  - GraphQL
 ---
-This is a Post created by the CMS
+This is a Post created by the Netlify CMS